Home page cover photo, "Into The Airport Light" by Alan Levine. CC license here.

 In fact, the word was coined and sent into the English-language lexicon from the front living room of our family's ancestral home, the thatch-roof cottage where I spent the first years of my childhood.

-It derived from a local British land-agent, Captain Boycott, who oversaw the Downtown-Abbey-styled estate and was notorious for his exploitation and evictions of our local tenantry.
+The verb derives from a local British land-agent, Captain Boycott, who oversaw the Downtown-Abbey-styled estate and was notorious for his exploitation and evictions of our peasant tenantry.
 In the heyday of the Irish Land League, a local priest (who rented rooms in our house) led an all-out public shunning in which Boycott's workers, suppliers, drivers and neighbors set down tools and stopped serving the big house.

 Following a long and bitter standoff, the peasants won, and Mr. Boycott eventually moved his family back to England.
-This victory offered such hope for future peasant revolts and tenants' rights, that the priest suggested using the word "boycott" as a verb ("We'll boycott them!").
+This victory offered a blueprint for future peasant revolts and non-violent protests, so the the priest suggested using the word "boycott" as a verb ("We'll boycott them!").

-In 1986, after a brief career as a primary-school teacher in a four-teacher school, I moved to the U.S.
+In 1986, after a brief career as a primary-school teacher in an isolated, four-teacher school, I moved to the U.S.

 In those days, 25% of Irish college graduates left our country for continental Europe, Australia or the U.S. I write about this experience in my memoir-in-progress and in the literary essay, "The Borders We Cross," in Stone Canoe: A Journal of Arts and Ideas from Upstate New York, and in "I Hate Saint Patrick's Day" at Salon.com.